microsoft/language-server-protocol/_specifications/specification-3-17.md

 	/**
 	 * How whitespace and indentation is handled during completion
 	 * item insertion.
 If not provided the client's default value depends on
-	 * the `textDocument.completion.insertTextModeSupport` client capability.
+	 * the `textDocument.completion.insertTextMode` client capability.
 	 *
 	 * @since 3.16.0
+	 * @since 3.17.0 - support for `textDocument.completion.insertTextMode`
 	 */
 	insertTextMode?: InsertTextMode;